osa-ora/local-llms-podman/README.md

-# Deploy LLMs Locally using Podman Desktop "AI Lab" plugin
+# Deploy LLMs on your machine using Podman Desktop "AI Lab" plugin

-Guide on how to Deploy Local LLM Models
+---

-As you know Podman for Desktop is one of the best Free & Open Source Tool for Containers & Kubernetes, which enables developers to play with containers.
+Podman for Desktop (🔗 https://podman-desktop.io/) is one best Free & Open Source Tool for Containers & Kubernetes, which enables developers to play with containers.
 Podman for Desktop has an AI plugin called AI Lab plugins that let's you work with Large Language Models (LLMs) on your local machine.
-It has a predefined catalog of models where you can download any, deploy and create a playground to interact with that model.
+It has a predefined catalog of models where you can download any of them, deploy and create a playground to interact with.

 <img width="1494" alt="Screenshot 2025-02-04 at 11 47 38 AM" src="https://github.com/user-attachments/assets/d84a76bf-4363-42f1-8f4f-795dbbb54579" />

 In case the model is not there, you can simply download it, import it and deploy it.

-Let's take an example DeepSeek model.
+Let's take an example DeepSeek model, assuming that you already downloaded and configured Podman Desktop and its AI Lab plugin and started the podman machine.

+---

-### 1) Find and Download the Model: let's first find optimized i.e. quantized model in HuggingFace (.gguf) , for example: https://huggingface.co/unsloth/DeepSeek-R1-Distill-Llama-8B-GGUF
+### 1) Find and Download the Model:

+Let's first find optimized (i.e. quantized) model in HuggingFace (.gguf) , for example: https://huggingface.co/unsloth/DeepSeek-R1-Distill-Llama-8B-GGUF

 <img width="941" alt="Screenshot 2025-02-04 at 11 50 48 AM" src="https://github.com/user-attachments/assets/72aec2b1-eca0-4131-93cd-e4eb1db99d2d" />